395. Sonnet on the Author's Birthday

 Email Poem |

-Analysis and Comments on 395.
+Comments, Analysis, and Meaning on 395.
 Sonnet on the Author's Birthday

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem 395.
 Sonnet on the Author's Birthday here.